Why choose pre-physical therapy at North Central College?

 - Gain valuable experience conducting research with faculty, independently or with other students.

 - Personally get to know professors who teach North Central’s small classes.

-- Pursue job shadowing and volunteer opportunities at numerous facilities near North Central’s Chicago-area campus, including Marianjoy Rehabilitation Hospital in Wheaton.
+- Pursue job shadowing and volunteer opportunities at numerous facilities near North Central’s campus, including Marianjoy Rehabilitation Hospital in Wheaton.

 - Work with North Central's dedicated pre-health advisor.